- There is no set definition of a quality audit, and many factors influence audit quality.

 - have enough time to perform the audit.

 These criteria also apply to the firm as a whole and the quality of all its audits.
 Similarly, the values, ethics and attitudes of individual auditors are influenced by the culture of their firm.
+The structure of audit firms has been part of the conversation on how audit quality should continue to evolve.

 The audit process